Mohammad-Mirasadollahi/Disable-THP-Debian-Splunk/README.md

-# Disable THP Debian Splunk
+# Systemd service to disable THP permanently on Debian